project-confero/confero/README.md

 ## Local Docker

-While you'll want a local environment for your editor and quality checkers, you can use Docker to run the project in the same environment it'll be in for production.
+You can use Docker to run the project in the same environment it'll be in for production.
+This is particularly useful for debugging weird production errors.

-We're also using [docker-compose](https://docs.docker.com/compose/), which allows you to spin up the whole project, with a database, in a single command.
+To help with that, we're using [docker-compose](https://docs.docker.com/compose/), which allows you to spin up the whole project, with a database, in a single command.

 ### Prerequisites